Emergency Workers (Obstruction) Act 2006

-The Emergency Services (Obstruction) Act 2006 (c 39) is an Act of the Parliament of the United Kingdom.
+The Emergency Services (Obstruction) Act 2006 (c.
+39) is an act of the Parliament of the United Kingdom.
 It is intended to reduce the instances of obstruction of, or assaults on, emergency service personnel.

-Sections 1 to 6 came into force on 20 February 2007.
+The act was passed as a private member's bill.

 The corresponding Swedish law is called sabotage mot blåljusverksamhet (blåljussabotage for short, literally bluelight sabotage in English).

 Scope

-The Act defines emergency service personnel to cover firefighters, paramedics or other persons responding on behalf of the statutory ambulance service, members of HM Coastguard, and crew of a vessel of the RNLI or any other lifeboat.
+The act defines emergency service personnel to cover firefighters, paramedics or other persons responding on behalf of the statutory ambulance service, members of HM Coastguard, and crew of a vessel of the RNLI or any other lifeboat.

 Offences and penalties

-The Act makes it an offence to obstruct any emergency service crew while responding to an emergency, whether physically or not, punishable by a fine of up to level 5 on the standard scale.
+The act makes it an offence to obstruct any emergency service crew while responding to an emergency, whether physically or not, punishable by a fine of up to level 5 on the standard scale.

 See R v McMenemy [2009] EWCA Crim 42, [2009] 2 Cr App R (S).

-Section 6 - Repeals

-This section repealed sections 44(3) and (4) of the Fire and Rescue Services Act 2004.

-Section 7 - Short title, commencement and extent

-This section came into force on 8 November 2006.

-The Emergency Workers (Obstruction) Act 2006 (Commencement) Order 2007 (S.I.
-2007/153 (C.7)) was made under section 7(2).